CACFP Administrative Manual Section 13.1

 - Center 2: Four reviews, three unannounced

 - Center 3: Three reviews, two unannounced

 Regardless of the monitoring schedule a sponsor uses, the sponsor must conduct a five-day reconciliation during the visit to gauge the accuracy of meals claimed.
 The monitor will select five consecutive days during the current and/or prior claiming period and use enrollment documents and attendance records to determine the number of children attending each meal service.
 They will then reconcile those numbers with the meal counts.
 At-risk afterschool (ARA) centers, school-age (SA) centers, and emergency shelters are not required to maintain enrollment documents and will instead reconcile meal counts to attendance records.

-Daily meal counts should not exceed the center’s or DCH provider’s enrollment or attendance.
+Daily meal counts should not exceed the center’s and/or DCH provider’s enrollment or attendance.
 For example, if a center’s enrollment is 55 and the attendance for a given day is 50, the meal count for each meal type claimed that day should not exceed 50.